simrenbasra/simys-blog/_posts/2025-06-01-email_genie_part5.md

 A key limitation of KMeans is it assumes that all clusters are spherical, which is unlikely for noisy email data such as the Enron dataset.
 I would expect clusters for emails not to be uniform and have the same size and shape.

-While sentence transformers generally offer stronger embeddings than traditional BERT, the lack of fine-tuning on this specific dataset may contribute to the weak clustering performance.
+While Sentence Transformers generally offer stronger embeddings than traditional BERT, the lack of fine-tuning on this specific dataset may contribute to the weak clustering performance.
 Given these factors, it would be worth exploring alternative clustering methods that don’t assume spherical clusters.

-#### **Assessing Clusters**
+#### **Assessing KMeans Clusters**

 To better understand the results, I reviewed example emails from several clusters to assess whether any meaningful themes emerged: